 In 2014, I was diagnosed with chronic fatigue syndrome after several years of feeling extremely tired, experiencing chronic pain, and noticing decreased brain functioning.
 I used my yoga practice in conjunction with working with a functional MD to help me cope with and manage my symptoms.
-Through my yoga practice, I learned how to use and adapt tools and techniques to help with symptoms and conditions, how to give myself what I needed in the moment as symptoms can shift rapidly, and to create spaces of wellness, joy, and meaning living with the uncertainty and symptoms of chronic illness.
-Even though my symptoms have now decreased, I still have to manage them periodically, and my experience taught me how to live more fluidly with things that change.
+Through my yoga practice, I learned how to use and adapt tools and techniques to help with symptoms, how to tailor my practice and outlook for a specific moment as symptoms can shift rapidly, and to create spaces of wellness, joy, and meaning living with the uncertainty and symptoms of chronic illness.
+Even though my symptoms have now decreased, I still have to manage them, and my experience taught me how to live more fluidly with things that change.
 As I continue to use my yoga practice for my own path to healing and wellness, I am even more inspired to help others do the same because I know the power of yoga practice to help support us through painful and uncertain times in our lives and create a wholeness of health in all parts of ourselves.
-All things change in our lives, and I have found yoga to be the best tool for me to anchor myself as I ride the waves that inevitably come, helping me find stability, ease, and faith.
+All things change in our lives, and I have found yoga to be the best tool for me to anchor myself as I ride the waves that inevitably come, helping me find stability, ease, and confidence in life.